bearecinos/cryo_calving_2018/README.md

 The right place to copy this folder is in  `~/cryo_calving_2018/output_data/`

 **III.
 Input data**
-* Contains all data necessary for the cluster running and plotting scripts.
+* Contains all data necessary to run Alaska glaciers in the cluster and plotting scripts.

 **IV.
 Output data**
 * This folder will be generated once you have ran the first scripts in cryo_cluster_scripts.